yangbin-xd/LAE/README.md

 cgan.py is the benchmark of CGAN
 dnn.py & lstm.py is the benchmark of DNN + LSTM
 cnn.py contains LS, ChannelNet and radio map
-fig1.py is the code to plot Fig. x in the paper
+fig1.py is the code to plot Fig. 9 in the paper
-fig2.py is the code to plot Fig. 12 in the paper
+fig2.py is the code to plot Fig. x in the paper
-fig3.py is the code to plot Fig. 13 in the paper
+fig3.py is the code to plot Fig. 10 in the paper
-fig4.py is the code to plot Fig. x in the paper
+fig4.py is the code to plot Fig. 11 in the paper
-fig5.py is the code to plot Fig. 14 in the paper
+fig5.py is the code to plot Fig. 12 in the paper
-fig6.py is the code to plot Fig. 15 in the paper
+fig6.py is the code to plot Fig. 13 in the paper

 ## 🚀 Environment:
 numpy                   1.19.5